yogenpoonudurai/gRPC-gateway-with-swagger-and-buf/README.md

 git clone git@github.com:firacloudtech/grpc-gateway-with-swagger-with-buf.git
 ```

 Register a Buf account and follow the instruction to update your BUF_USER environment variable.
+Replace $BUF_USER with your own buf profile name.
 [BSR](https://docs.buf.build/tour/log-into-the-bsr)

 Push the build to BSR and update the import paths with with your BUF prod